-Standing on the waterfront at Belem near the mouth of the River Tagus is located the Torre de Belém, which is arguably the most iconic symbol of Lisbon.
-Originally conceived as a lighthouse, the tower was eventually built as a defensive fortress on the orders of King Manuel I.
+Belém Tower, or as locally is referred to as Torre de Belém, is a historic and very imposing tower that is standing on the waterfront at Belem near the mouth of the River Tagus, which is arguably the most iconic symbols of Lisbon, the capital city of the Portuguese Republic.
+Located more precisely in the civil parish of Santa Maria de Belém, the tower was originally conceived as a lighthouse, however it was eventually built as a defensive fortress on the orders of King Manuel I.

-Built in 1515 as a fortress to guard the entrance to Lisbon’s harbor, the Belem Tower was the starting point for many of the voyages of discovery, and for the sailors it was the last sight of their homeland.
-It is also known as the Tower of St. Vincent.
-Belem tower is located in the civil parish of Santa Maria de Belém.
+The tower was constructed between 1514 and 1519 to guard the entrance to Lisbon’s harbor, Belém Tower was the starting point for many of the voyages of discovery, and for the sailors it was the last sight of their homeland.
+It is also known as the Tower of St. Vincent, which is the official name of the tower, and it was named in honor of St. Vincent, who is the patron saint of Lisbon.

 It is a UNESCO World Heritage Site, because of the significant role it played in the Portuguese maritime discoveries of the era of the Age of Discoveries.
-The tower was commissioned by King John II to be part of a defense system at the mouth of the Tagus river and a ceremonial gateway to Lisbon.
-The structure was built from lioz limestone and it is a prominent example of the Portuguese Manueline style.
+It was commissioned by King John II to serve a dual purpose: to be a crucial part of a defense system at the mouth of the Tagus river and to act as a grand, ceremonial gateway welcoming visitors to Lisbon.
+Built from lioz limestone, the structure stands as a prominent and beautiful example of the Portuguese Manueline architectural style, reflecting the nation’s Age of Discovery.

 Belem is composed of a bastion and a 30 m (100 feet), four floors tower.
-It has incorrectly been stated that the tower was built in the middle of the Tagus and now sits near the shore because the river was redirected after the 1755 Lisbon earthquake.
-In fact, the tower was built on a small island in the Tagus River near the Lisbon shore.
+It has been stated that the tower was built in the middle of the Tagus on a small island near the shore, which was part of a larger defense system and now sits near the shore because the river was redirected after the 1755 Lisbon earthquake.
+In fact, the shoreline has shifted and the tower is now much closer to the land than it was originally.

 The architect, Francisco de Arruda, had previously worked on Portuguese fortifications in Morocco, so there are also Moorish-style watchtowers and other Moorish influences.
 Facing the river are arcade windows, delicate Venetian-style loggias, and a statue of Our Lady of Safe Homecoming, a symbol of protection for sailors on their voyages.